-Damascus-Maaloula -Afamia-Aleppo
+Damascus-Maaloula -Homs-Hama -Aleppo

-- •Breakfast at the hotel. - •Departure towards Maaloula, a Christian village famous for its houses dug in the rock and especially it still speaks Aramaic, the language of Chris twas almost completely decimated by ISIS in 2014 but has already largely been rebuilt. - Continue to Afamia - •The city of Apamea was distinguished by its main street, which stands on both sides of the magnificent spiral columns along the street, in addition to the theater, the valleys, the cathedral, churches, the palace, mosaic panels and many monuments scattered throughout the place - •Arrival Aleppo, free time in the souks and possibility of relaxing in a hammam. - •over Night at the hotel
+- •Breakfast at the hotel. - •Departure towards Maaloula, a Christian village famous for its houses dug in the rock and especially it still speaks Aramaic, the language of Christ -was almost completely decimated by ISIS in 2014 but has already largely been rebuilt.

+Continue Homs: Previously known as Emisa or Emesa, is a city in western Syria and the capital of the Homs Governorate.